 We surveyed foundations on an array of grantmaking best practices—from monitoring grantee accomplishments to engaging constituents in the grantmaking process—and analyzed the relevancy of racial equity as it related to the grantmaking practices.

-Members also said these strategies play an outsized role in advancing racial equity:
+Members also said the following strategies play an outsized role in advancing racial equity:

-- Streamlining and simplifying grant requirements helps de-emphasize traditional long-form applications.
-It offers alternative ways to collect and share information, reducing some barriers to entry, and affording more organizations a shot at philanthropic dollars.
+- Streamlining and simplifying grant requirements helps deemphasize traditional long-form applications.
+This strategy offers alternative ways to collect and share information, reducing some barriers to entry and affording more organizations a shot at philanthropic dollars.

 - Collaborating with other funders to learn, support a cause, or pool grants, has advantages.
-This includes more large-scale work, shared risks, and new perspectives.
+This strategy involves more large-scale work, shared risks, and new perspectives.